WWE: No Plans For Emmalina?

 If Emma doesn’t debut within the next 3 episodes of Raw, her hype promos will be taking longer than she was off the shelf for.

 It is currently unclear what the delay is when it comes to Emmalina making her debut, especially in a division that is in need of new faces.
-Out of the 10 women wrestlers on the roster, four are either injured or inactive (Paige, Summer Rae, Tamina, and Emmalina), one is a valet (Alicia Fox), and one has not appeared recently (Dana Brooke) meaning only four wrestlers have been consistently receiving air time and constantly fighting each other.
+Out of the 10 women wrestlers on the roster, four are either injured or inactive (Paige, Summer Rae, Tamina, and Emmalina), one is a valet (Alicia Fox), and one has not appeared recently (Dana Brooke), meaning only four wrestlers have been consistently receiving air time and constantly fighting each other.
 If Emmalina is to indeed return soon, she would be a breath of fresh air in the division.
 She could easily be put into title contention if WWE wished to do so.
 Strangely though, they are still holding back.

 Some speculate that WWE is still delaying because Emmalina’s initial back injury turned out to be a more severe neck injury, hence the hesitance to put her back in the ring.
-This, however, can be debunked, as many claim the Australian has been wrestling at live events.
+This, however, can be debunked as many claim the Australian has been wrestling at live events.
 In fact, Emmalina appears at house shows, often as a special guest referee.
 Emmalina has had quite a good run with the company, so not redebuting her is seemingly a waste.

 Emmalina (while still as Emma) debuted in WWE’s developmental territory NXT in 2014, and made it to the finals of a tournament to crown the inaugural NXT women’s champion, but lost to Paige.
 She would feud with the likes of Summer Rae and Sasha Banks before being called up to the main roster.